stone-payments/ansible-role-vsts-agent/README.md

 Role Variables
 --------------

-At a minimum, override the variables vsts_accountname and vsts_poolname, other variables are documented in the defaults/main.yml file.
+At a minimum, override the variables vsts_accountname and vsts_poolname to install the regular queue agent.
+To install a deployment group agent override the variables vsts_accountname ,vsts_projectname and vsts_deploymentgroupname.

+Other variables are documented in the defaults/main.yml file.

 Dependencies
 ------------